 “The reason my Father loves me is that I lay down my life—only to take it up again.
 No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down and authority to take it up again.
 This command I received from my Father.”
 (John 10:17-18)

 Jesus willingly went to his death, knowing that it was the only way for the sheep to be saved.
 Of course, if Jesus had stayed dead, then his sacrifice would only have been the payment for sin.
 But he also took his life up again, meaning he defeated evil and conquered death.
-God not only forgives those who are in Christ, but he raises them to eternal life.
-When we realize what he did for us, we must bow before him in praise and thanksgiving.
+God not only forgives those who are in Christ, but he raises them to eternal life!
+When we realize what he did for us, how can we not bow before him in praise and thanksgiving.
 We owe him everything!

 The Messiah bears the sin of the world

-To fully understand Isaiah’s prophecy quoted earlier, let’s read the whole verse.
-It says:
+To fully understand Isaiah’s prophecy quoted earlier, let’s read the whole verse:

 We all, like sheep, have gone astray, each of us has turned to his own way, and the Lord has laid on him the iniquity of us all.
 (Isaiah 53:6)

 The prophecy said that the Messiah would bear the sin of us all.
 The greatest act of love by the Good Shepherd would be to bear our sin, to take our punishment.
 This act atoned for the sins of the whole world and provided all of humanity a clear path back to God.

 For those of us who see our need for a Savior—a Shepherd—taking that path is an obvious choice.
 But if we don’t see our helpless condition, both the path and the destination are murky, and we continue to stray from God.